bannsec/socks.pl/README.md

-perl socks.pl -p 1080 # This will start a SOCKS listener on port 1080. perl socks.pl -h # This will print the help message. perl socks.pl -d # This will enable debug logging.
+perl socks.pl -p 1080 # This will start a SOCKS listener on port 1080. perl socks.pl -h # This will print the help message. perl socks.pl -d # This will enable debug logging. perl socks.pl -d debug.log # This will enable debug logging to the specified file.
 ```

 Ctrl-c should be used to kill it.